Investing for Lane County Businesses

 Collaborative EDO

-Key strategic goals for this partnership:
+Key strategic goals include:

-• Identify and support sector strategists and leads;
+• Supporting sector strategists

-• Activate cross-sector collaboration opportunities;
+• Fostering cross-sector collaboration

 On-the-Job Training Program